gabriella-harrison25/Position_Matters_Statistical_Profiles_Across_The_PLL/Timeline.md

 *August 15* - Continued analysis in Part 2 by developing Random Forest Regression model to validate earlier results.

 *August 16* - Finalized analysis and created results dashboard for project.

+*August 17-18* - Finalized dashboard in Tableau and published it to Tableau Public.